 Die Hunderasse stammt aus Deutschland (the dog breed comes from Germany).

-The 4th item on this German dog commands list is absolutely simple.
+The 4th item on the list of German dog commands is absolutely simple.

 It’s the German equivalent of fetch in English and it has a wide range of uses, especially when playing Frisbee.

 It comes from the German word bringen, and it’s the easiest command to remember if you speak English, because it’s a straight forward English German cognate.

 Wenn ich meinen Hut wegwerfe, sag deinem Hund, er soll ihn herbringen, ok? (when I throw my hat away, tell your dog to bring it, ok?